kbrock/workflows-examples/provision-vm-service/README.md

 1. Pre-requisites

-  - The ManageIQ server is running at `https://localhost:3000`.
+  - The ManageIQ server is running at `http://localhost:3000`.
   - A VMware provider has been added to ManageIQ.
   - You have authentication credentials in the `../sample_credentials.json` file.
 The credentials can be an api_user/api_password pair or api_token or api_bearer_token.

-2. Build the container.
+2. Optionally build the container if you are verifying any local changes.

    ```sh
    cd list-providers